dragano316/IPL_Challenge/README.md

     => I wrote the code by following best practices to ensure best performance of the website.
 I worked on improving the performance of the website by doing audits and I did necessary changes to optimize the website.

     => This website is mobile responsive.
-Chart.js is an easy to use library to make responsive graphs.
+Chart.js is an easy to use library to make responsive graphs and apart from this I used media queries to make relevant elements responsive.

     => The website is a Progressive Web App (verified by lighthouse).
 Lighthouse is an open-source, automated tool for improving the performance, quality, and correctness of your web apps.

     => This website is also available in offline mode.